Dan-Matthews-23/Heart-Helpers/README.md

 #### Returning Visitor Goals

 - To sign up to the next event
-- To find out how sucessful the previous events have been
+- To read volunteer testimonies
-- To read volunteer testimonies, or submit one
+- To contact the national team or local branch

 #### Frequent Visitor Goals